-Clematis orientalis are incredibly robust: clematis wilt, mildew, south-facing walls, little aeration or dryness are no threat to them.
-The "Golden Tiara" variety in our assortment is part of this clematis group - it was chosen as the best of its class.
-It was a lucky offspring of "Golden Harvest" and has big and beautiful flowers that open completely, and a long flowering period.
+Clematis orientalis are extremely robust: clematis wilt, mildew, hot south-facing walls, little aeration or dryness are no threat to them.
+The The "Golden Tiara®" variety in our assortment belongs to this clematis group -- it was chosen as the best of its class.
+It was a lucky offspring seedling of clematis "Golden Harvest" and has big and beautiful flowers that open fully; it also boasts a long flowering period.
 The leaves are delicate, and while it won't provide a dense foliage wall, its contrast is amazing on darker facades!

 (Clematis tangutica and clematis serratifolia are the main varieties within this group)

-Leaf stem twiners, that may also grow with overhanging shoots.
-The clematis of this group are extremely robust and resistant to clematis wilt and dryness.
+These are petiole ('stem tendril') climbers that may also grow with overhanging shoots.
+The clematis of this group are extremely robust, resistant to clematis wilt, and can withstand dry environments.
 The growth speed is moderate.
-The moderately dense foliage lasts from April to October with filigree leaves.
-The plants reach a height of approximately 3-4 meters.
-The flowers are shaped as yellow lanterns, flower size is 2 - 8 cm depending on the variety ("Golden Tiara" has large flowers).
+The moderately dense foliage lasts from April to October with fine leaves.
+The plants reach a height of approximately 3-4 metres.
+The flowers are shaped like yellow lanterns with a size of 2 - 8 cm, depending on the variety ("Golden Tiara" has large flowers).
 The flowering lasts from July to October.
-If you choose a variety other than "Golden Tiara", please take note of the following: The yellow flowers open differently depending on the species and variety, some varieties hardly open at all and remain as unopened bells.
-There are also considerable differences in flower size, flowering time and flowering duration.
+Has beautiful, delicate seed capsules.
+If you choose a variety other than "Golden Tiara," keep in mind: the yellow flowers open differently depending on the species and variety; some varieties hardly open at all and remain as unopened bells.
+There are also considerable differences in flower size, flowering time, and flowering duration.

 Depending on the trellis, there are two pruning techniques:

-With larger trellises up to 5 meters, the shoots should be thinned out in spring (right above the stronger new shoots), and the trunc is kept in winter.
-The flowering will be 2 - 3 weeks earlier with this method.
+With larger trellises up to 5 metres, the shoots should be thinned out in spring (cutting just above the stronger new shoots).
+Flowering starts 2 - 3 weeks earlier with this method.

-Chose a close grid wire rope trellis with a 25 - 35 cm wide mesh.
-Vertical lines should dominate, so that the trellis forms standing rectangles instead of squares.
-There is a table with suitable trellis shapes at the bottom of the pages.
+Choose closely-meshed arrangements in a 25 - 35 cm grid.
+Vertical axes should dominate so that the trellis forms 'standing rectangles' instead of squares.
+See below for suitable trellis shapes/cable systems.
 The 5050 wire rope trellis is a good choice and can be used with steel rods.
-Simple designs ("Basic" and "Basic-S") are enough, sometimes the "Mini" or light kits may be sufficient, but a trellis in the medium range allows for optimal development.
+Simple Kits ("Basic" and "Basic-S") are enough; sometimes the "Mini" or Light Kits may be sufficient, but a trellis in the medium range allows for optimal development.